geonetwork/doc/source/install-guide/customizing-data-directory.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 If your infrastructure doesn't have a persistent storage available, you can configure
-GeoNetwork to use an Amazon S3 (or compatible) object storage to store the images and data.
+|project_name| to use an Amazon S3 (or compatible) object storage to store the images and data.

 In order to do that, you must use a custom bean configuration.
 Replace the
 :code:`filesystemStore`, :code:`resourceStore` and :code:`resources` beans in